 It is not uncommon to see drivers resting a smart phone on top of their steering wheel while using their thumbs to tap in a text message.
 A driver talking on a cell phone can watch the road, but someone responding to a text message must stare at his or her hands.

-Tweeting is fine when you’re sitting at your current stop or before you leave to get there, but not while driving.
+Tweeting is fine when you’re sitting at your current stop, but not while driving.
 Food truck owners need to get ahead of the curve and proactively prohibit this activity by themselves and their employees.
 Drivers need to be given notice that there is zero tolerance for texting while driving the company vehicle.
 Not only will this safeguard your food truck business, but also to protect the employee, your greatest asset.

 Do you have a no texting while driving policy in your food truck?
 If you have something written up, we’d love to be able to share it with our readers for their use.
-You can share your docs in the comment section below or drop us a line on Facebook.
+Share your docs in the comment section, our food truck forum or drop us a line on Facebook.